rocky/python-xdis/README.rst

 That's what this package is for.
 It can marshal load Python bytecodes from different versions of Python.
-The command-line routine *pydisasm* will show disassembly output.
+The command-line routine *pydisssemble* will show disassembly output using Python 3.5 disassembly conventions

 It accepts bytecodes from Python version 2.3 to 3.5 or so.
-The code requires Python 2.6 or later and has been tested on Python running versions 2.6, 2.7, pypy-5.0.1, 3.2, 3.3, 3.4 and 3.5.
+The code requires Python 2.5 or later and has been tested on Python running versions 2.5 2.6, 2.7, pypy-5.0.1, 3.2, 3.3, 3.4 and 3.5.

 Installation